-While he has been a millionaire, Tucker also knows about the other side of the financial ledger.
+While he has been a millionaire, Tucker also knows about the other side: mainly being broke.

-Now 45, he was the youngest in a family of six in Decatur, Ga., where his father was a janitor.
+Now just a year shy of turning 50, Tucker reflects on his humble beginnings with no money.
+He was the youngest in a family of six in Decatur, Ga., where his father was a janitor.
 Tucker helped out the family by working as a janitor at Burger King.